-- Students in school for a full day will eat lunch in their classrooms or outside when weather permits. - Per CDC guidelines, students will be spaced six feet apart to follow social distance requirements. - Self service of food will be discontinued. - Students will bring their own bagged lunch. - An option to purchase a bagged lunch will be provided for students. - o Bagged lunches are provided by Pomptonian. - The Rutherford School District will continue to provide lunch for students who qualify for Free or Reduced lunches. - Classroom tables and surfaces will be cleaned and disinfected at the beginning and end of the lunch period. - Aides will be reassigned from various buildings to supervise lunch.
-This will ensure teachers receive a duty free lunch. - Classroom aides will be provided with gloves to assist students in the younger grades as needed. - Students in kindergarten, operating on split session days, will have the opportunity to purchase a bagged grab-and-go lunch. - Students operating on a one-session day will have the opportunity to purchase a bagged grab-and-go lunch to take with them when they leave the building for the day. - Grab-and-go lunches will be purchased in advance through Pomptionian (as per the district's normal lunch procedure). - The grab-and-go lunches will be delivered to students in the classrooms. - There will be no snack time offered at any grade levels to avoid excess cleaning or exposure. - There will be no lunch session for students in grades 4-12.
-Those grade levels will operate on a one-session day. - The school nurse will notify administration and classroom teachers of any students having food allergies.
+- Students in school for a full day will eat lunch in their classrooms or outside when weather permits. - Per CDC guidelines, students will be spaced six feet apart to follow social distance requirements. - Self service of food will be discontinued. - Students will bring their own bagged lunch. - An option to purchase a bagged lunch will be provided for students. - o Bagged lunches are provided by Pomptonian. - The Rutherford School District will continue to provide lunch for students who qualify for Free or Reduced lunches. - Classroom tables and surfaces will be cleaned and disinfected at the end of the lunch period. - Aides will be reassigned from various buildings to supervise lunch.
+This will ensure teachers receive a duty free lunch. - Classroom aides will be provided with gloves to assist students in the younger grades as needed. - Students in schools that operate on split session days will have the opportunity to purchase a bagged grab-and-go lunch. - Grab-and-go lunches will be purchased in advance through Pomptionian (as per the district's normal lunch procedure). - There will be no snack time offered at any grade levels to avoid excess cleaning or exposure. - The school nurse will notify administration and classroom teachers of any students having food allergies.
 Desks will be spaced six feet apart, per CDC social distance requirements.
 Those desks will be cleaned after each use with disinfecting materials appropriate for sanitization for any food allergies.
-Disinfecting materials will be stored in the classroom and staff on lunch duty will be notified about the cleaning procedures.
+Disinfecting materials will be stored in the classroom and staff on lunch duty will be notified about the cleaning procedures. - All water fountains will be closed for the health and safety of students.
+Parents/guardians will be encouraged to send their child with bottled water.